a-kadlec/fbcm-landaumpv/README.md

 * histogram_data_files: (string/int/list) The name of the histogram data file, or a list of files (the contents of which will be summed).
 The full file name can be specified as a string (f.e. "histogram_data_run_538_2024-07-26_07-27-05.dat"), or for convenience, it is enough to specify only the run number (f.e.
 538).
 This is convenient if you want to use a list of files, for example from run 512 to 516, then this can be [512,513,514,515,516].
 * RC: (integer) The RC setting that was used while taking the histogram data
 * threshold_per_channel: (list[6]) The threshold values for each channel that was used while taking the histogram data
+* expected_thickness_per_channel: (list[6]) The expected values for the effective thickness for each channel respectively - the deviation of the results w.r.t. these values will be calculated.
+* skip_channels: (list) If a channel number is included in this list, it will be skipped from the analysis.
+Useful to ignore known noisy channels.
+Empty list ([]) means none of the channels are skipped, all are analyzed.

-* calibration_types: (string): The types of calibration to test and draw on the calibration data.
-This can be "log" for only a logarithmic fit, "spline" for only interpolation with a smoothed cubic spline, or "log, spline" for both.
+* tested_calibration_types: (string): The types of calibration to test and draw on the calibration data.
+This can be "log" for a logarithmic fit, "spline" for interpolation with a smoothed cubic spline, or "linear" for linear interpolation.
+It can also be a combination of any of these, for example "log, linear" to test both log fit and linear interpolation.
-* used_calibration_type: (string) The calibration to select for usage on the histogram data.
-Can be "log" or "spline".
+* selected_calibration_type: (string) The calibration to select for usage on the histogram data.
+This cannot be any sort of list!
+One type of calibration must be selected.
+* calib_bad_point_errorlimit_ns: (float) A threshold for the sigma of the measurement points in the calibration data: if a point has higher sigma than this, it is ignored from the calibration fit.
+* channels_on_calib_summary_plots: (2D list) This setting specifies which channels are shown on which summary plot.
+The first index denotes how many plots to make, and the second index contains which channels are on the plot.
+For example: [[0,3],[2,4,5]] will make two plots, the first one will show channels 0 and 3, and the second one will show channels 2, 4, and 5.
+Any number of plots can be made with any number of channels.
+* summary_plots_xticks_density: (float) The density of the xticks marks on the x axis for all calibration summary plots.
+Can be decreased for a cleaner plot, or can be increased to help see differences when comparing nearly identical channels.

 * cutoff_ns: (float) This is an upper cut on the x-axis of the raw ToT plot in nanoseconds: any data that belongs to a time bin larger than this value will not be plotted.
 * cutoff_fC: (float) This is an upper cut on the x-axis of the landau plot in fC (after calibration has been applied to the x-axis): similarly, any data that belongs to a higher fC bin than this value is not plotted, and is not considered in the initial Landau fit.